 - Inadequate surveillance

 - Work pressure from employer

-It's important to note that truck accidents are caused by factors on multiple levels.
+It's important to note that Miami truck accidents are caused by factors on multiple levels.
 For instance, the 'cause' of your accident might have been a rear-end collision, but the actual cause might have been drinking, over-the-counter drugs, or a harsh delivery schedule set by the employer.
-Our firm is known for investigating every level of an accident to get real answers about who caused your injuries and why it happened to you.
+Our Miami trucking accident law firm is known for investigating every level of an accident to get real answers about who caused your injuries and why it happened to you.

 While the truck driver is directly responsible for operating an 18-wheeler, there are multiple parties who are behind every truck collision.
 Holding any of those companies or people accountable, however, requires a great deal of investigation and enough experience to ask the right questions.
-Our firm's tremendous resources help truck accident victims get answers about what happened to them and who made it happen, which is a vital part of getting true justice in court.
+Our Miami truck accident lawyers' tremendous resources help victims get answers about what happened to them and who made it happen, which is a vital part of getting true justice in court.

 The people at fault in a truck accident can include:

 - The shipping company